Hiring

 How have they grown professionally?

-Assess how the employee has grown and developed professionally since their departure.
-Have they acquired new skills or experiences that would make them an even more valuable asset to your company?
-Or on the contrary – are they working in an industry or role now that is too different from what your company does?
-Consider how their evolution aligns with your current business needs.
+Assess the employee's professional development since their departure.
+Have they acquired new skills, certifications, or experiences that would make them a more valuable asset to your company today?
+Or, conversely, are they now working in an industry or role that is significantly different from your company's core operations or technological stack?
+Consider how their evolution aligns with your current business needs, especially for highly specialized technical roles.

 Am I considering rehiring them because they’re a familiar face?